michelesr/thesis/src/ccba.md

 Gasista Felice born as a *Python/Django* application with a *jQuery* based interface.
-The evolution of technologies in web application clients and the diffusion of the mobile devices leaded to the necessity of a new mobile responsive web interface.
+The evolution of technologies in web application clients and the diffusion of the mobile devices led to the necessity of a new mobile responsive web interface.
 Gasista Felice now provides a new interface based on *AngularJS* framework by Google, and the old jQuery interface referred as *legacy* user interface. *Nginx* web server is used as the application entry point.
 The role